yantang-msft/total_invoice_management/README.md

 # total_invoice_managment
 ### *a Kubernetes tutorial*

 Original repo accompanies a [blog post](https://medium.com/@MostlyHarmlessD/getting-started-with-microservices-and-kubernetes-76354312b556).
-This repo contains a modified version that uses Helm for deployment.
+This repo contains a modified version that uses Helm for deployment and sends diagnostic data to Application Insights.
+One should create an Application Insights resource and have its instrumentation key ready before attempting to deploy the app.

 ## Configure deployment environment